Creating and Using QR Codes

 Step 1 — Open the QR Code Builder

-2. Click + Create to open the 3-step creation wizard.
+From the sidebar, click QR Codes.
+Click + to open the 3-step creation wizard.

 Step 2 — Name and Type